jGRASP Plugin for Eclipse

 Depending on how you installed Eclipse, step filtering may be on or off by default.
 You will most likely not want to step into Java library code.
 To turn on filtering, under "Preferences" "Java / Debug / Step Filtering", check "Use Step Filters" and check each of the defined filters in the list.
 Beware of accidentally turning off the "Use Step Filters" toolbar button (looks like the Eclipse "Step In" button but with a double arrow).

 The details panes for the debug Variables tab, Expressions tab, hover variable window, and "Inspect" window will display a jGRASP viewer for the variable in place of the default view.
 If this does not happen automatically, use the right click menu on a variable to choose "Show Details As" > "jGRASP Viewer Variable View".
-Due to the SWT_AWT bridge bug mentioned above, on macOS, only the hover variable view will display a viewer.
+Due to the SWT_AWT bridge bug mentioned above, on macOS only the hover variable view will display a viewer.
 The Variables tab and Expressions tab will show a simple view with a handle that may be used to drag out a viewer (this may be dropped on a viewer canvas or dropped anywhere else to launch a stand-alone viewer).
 On newer versions of Eclipse, right click on a variable, go to "Show Details As" and select "jGRASP Viewer Variable View" to display these handles.
-The "Inspect" window will show the default view.
+The "Inspect" window will also only show the default view.

 On Windows, variables in the Variables tab and expressions in the Expressions tab can be dragged directly onto a viewer canvas.
 On macOS, they can be dragged using the handles ( for primitives, for references) that appear in the details pane when a variable or expression is selected and the "jGRASP Viewer Variable View" is selected as the details view.

 On the variables context (right click) menu, "View by Name (jGRASP)" and "View by Value" (jGRASP)" will appear.
 These will open a viewer tied to either the name (variables tree path expression in Variables tab, expression in Expressions tab) of the variable, or the primitive or object value of the variable respectively.